At home with Airtasker: The start-up's CTO Paul Keen on building for hypergrowth

 Moving to the cloud was never really in question.
 The migration was Keen’s third after Dick Smith and experience gift retailer RedBalloon.

 “When you’re not in the cloud, on dedicated infrastructure the servers you've got are the servers you've got.
-It might take weeks before can spin up another instance,” Keen says.
+It might take weeks before you can spin up another instance,” Keen says.

 AWS was chosen due to its continuous innovation (Keen admits to reading the cloud provider’s blog “religiously”) and its fit with Airtasker’s open source approach.

 “When we were advertising during the AFL we spun up to four times the normal load.
 And it cost me something like $60 extra in servers.
-And because we only needed to run it for an hour you then put it down to normal again.
+And because we only needed it to run for an hour you then put it down to normal again.
 You just can't do that unless you're in the cloud.”

-Keen also engaged Rackspace to manage Airtasker’s cloud capabilities, chosen primarily to ensure full access to the start-up’s environment (“we didn’t want any road blocks,” says Keen) and to help build out the start-up’s existing DevOps capabilities.
+Keen also engaged Rackspace to manage Airtasker’s cloud capabilities, chosen primarily to ensure full access to the start-up’s cloud environment (“we didn’t want any road blocks,” says Keen) and to help build out the company’s existing DevOps capabilities.

 “Nowadays many developers have DevOps skills so they're pretty good at doing the day-to-day activity and leveraging services.
 But every now and again it gets hard for them or it gets a little bit too low level.
-That's the type of skill you need but you only need on occasion.”
+That's when you need certain types of skills but you only need them on occasion.”

-Infrastructure secure, Keen now needed to answer some big questions.
-Like: How comfortable are you with inviting a complete stranger into your home to iron your undies?
+Infrastructure secure, Keen could start answering those big questions.
+Like that undies dilemma.

 Big questions

 Equally, how comfortable are you going into the house of a stranger who wants you to iron their undies?
-It’s a question that is fundamental to how big Airtasker can get.
+They are questions that are fundamental to how big Airtasker can get.

 “These are people coming to your house and we want to make sure that we can protect the people posting as much as we can and also protect our workers,” says Keen.
 “Reputation becomes a paramount piece.
 We want to provide the most credible place to put your task.”